-Imagine dining inside the walls of a 250 year old stone fort under the northern lights and a world-class meal created by one of Canada's top chefs.
+Imagine dining inside the walls of a 300 year old fort under the northern lights and a world-class meal created by one of Canada's top chefs.
 This is RAW:churchill, a culinary and adventure travel experience like no other.

 The sun is just above the horizon and you can feel the temperature dropping as we board the shuttle in Churchill which transfers us to the official Tundra Buggy®.
 We climb up the stairs to board this massive custom-built machine, typically used for polar bear viewing, which will transport us across the river to the Prince of Wales Fort.
 These heated, washroom equipped machines have tires over 1.5 meters (5 feet) tall which are required to navigate the rough, frozen terrain of the Canadian subarctic.
 Once we’re seated, the Tundra Buggy guide introduces himself before we begin our journey.